seeruk/foldup/README.md

 mounting it into the container, then using the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to specify the location of that key file.

-The back to backup is specified in the command.
-You could use it as it is shown above, or you could also mount individual directories to a parent folder, like this:
+The folder to backup is specified in the command.
+You could use it as it is shown above, or you could mount individual directories to a parent folder, like this:

 ```
 docker run --rm \